 Freshly ground black pepper

-Place beans in a large pot and cover with lightly salted water by at least 2 inches.
+In a large pot, cover beans with lightly salted water by at least 2 inches.
 Add garlic, onion, carrots, celery, and rosemary or sage.
 Cover and bring to a boil over high heat.
-Reduce heat to a bare simmer and cook, topping up with water as necessary to keep beans submerged, until beans are very tender and creamy with no graininess left, 1 to 2 hours depending on type of bean.
-Beans can also be cooked in a pressure cooker at low pressure for 25 minutes if using kidney or cannellini beans, or 30 minutes if using chickpeas.
+Reduce heat to a bare simmer and cook, covered, until beans are very tender and creamy with no graininess left, 45 to 90 minutes, depending on type of bean.
+Beans can also be cooked in a pressure cooker at low pressure for 25 minutes.
 Discard onions, garlic, carrots, celery, and herbs.
 Drain beans, reserving beans and liquid separately.
 You should have about 6 cups of cooked beans.

-Measure out 4 cups of cooked beans, setting the remaining beans (approximately 2 cups) aside.
-Combine the 4 cups of beans with 3 cups bean-cooking water and blend until completely smooth.
-Transfer bean soup to a heatproof container and add reserved cooked beans.
+Measure out 3 cups of cooked beans, setting the remaining beans (approximately 3 cups) aside.
+In a blender jar, combine the 3 cups of beans with 4 cups bean-cooking water and blend until completely smooth.
+Return bean puree to pot and add reserved cooked beans.

 In a small pot of salted boiling water, cook pasta until just short of al dente (about 3 minutes less than cooking time on package).
-Drain and chill under cold running water.
-Let drip dry, then transfer to a container.
-Drizzle with a small amount of olive oil and toss to lightly coat.
+Drain, then transfer to a bowl or container and drizzle with a small amount of olive oil, tossing to lightly coat.

 |Nutrition Facts (per serving)|

 |Amount per serving|

 |Total Sugars 2g|

 |Vitamin C 1mg||5%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|